UAlaska-IT/win_time/README.md

 ## Purpose

-The custom resources in this cookbook implement the _mechanism_ for configuring the system time in Windows.
+The custom resources in this cookbook implement the _mechanism_ for configuring both the time zone and time servers in Windows.
 For an example of a _policy_ for how to configure time, see the se-win-baseline cookbook.

 ## Requirements

 ### Chef

-This cookbook requires Chef 13+
+This cookbook requires Chef 14+

 ### Platforms